 1. Distinguishing between loyal customers and frequent shoppers

 Loyalty is the tendency of some consumers to continue buying the same brand of goods rather than competing brands.
 You might be mistakenly assuming that a frequent customer is a loyal one.
 It is not always the case.
-He might be buying from your company just because it is convenient for him or because he likes the benefits of the loyalty program you offer (even though he does not really care about the brand).
+The customer might be buying from your company just because it is convenient or because they like the benefits of the rewards program you offer (even though they do not really care about the brand).

 To make a frequent buyer become a loyal customer or to differentiate between frequent buyers and loyal customers, you should:

 - Reward customers for referring friends, writing reviews, and other “loyal” behaviour (not just for their frequent purchases).

 Having a good customer loyalty program will cost you money and time.
 Beyond the actual cost of the rewards, you will have to track the cost and time dedicated to running the program.
 Compared to the benefits you get from your rewards program, like returning customers, lower acquisition costs, higher CLV or free referrals, you might be breaking even, making profit or losing money.

 There is no warranty that your loyalty program will be profitable.
 It depends on the rules and settings of your loyalty program.
 You might be giving away too much, by giving discounts or rewards to people that would have been buying your product anyways or by giving rewards they do not really want.
 You also have to be prepared for the possibility of fraud.
 Check out our article about how to prevent fraud in customer loyalty programs.

 There are plenty of cases of businesses failing to conduct research properly before implementing their customer loyalty program and putting themselves in financial trouble as a result.
 You have to plan the strategy ahead, measure and optimize the program to make sure it is breaking even.
 If your discounts are well-chosen and personalized and your program is effective at increasing repeat purchases and average order value, you should be able to recoup any losses.